BitcoinDesign/Guide/guide/onboarding/manual-backup.md

 **Option 1: Selecting Words from a Bank**

-A common design for confirming a manual backup is to present users with a scrambled word bank that consists of the words that make up their recovery phrase.
+A common design for confirming a manual backup is to present users with a scrambled word bank consisting of the words that make up their recovery phrase.
 Users are then prompted to select the words in the correct order.

 </div>